Probable Dormant Neutron Star in a Short-Period Binary System: Discussion

 This mass estimate is based on the observed RV modulation, the amplitude of the ellipsoidal modulation, and the rotational broadening of the spectral lines.
 As emphasized above in Section~\ref{sec:Mass}, the derivation relies on several assumptions, particularly the alignment and synchronization of the primary with the orbital motion, as expected for such a short-period binary \citep[e.g.,][]{mazeh08}, even more for an {\it evolving} sub-giant.
 We further note that the expression used for the expected ellipsoidal modulation is based on theoretical approximations, which is inherently inaccurate to a certain degree \citep{gomel21a}.
 On the other hand, using the ellipsoidal modulation and the rotational broadening constraints makes the problem {\it over-determined}.
 The mere existence of a solution for the secondary mass and the inclination is strong evidence that our assumptions are applicable to J1255.

 As shown, the synchronization assumption, implying that the F star is rotating around its axis with a period of 2.76 days, can also account for the observed X-ray flux, $\sim 1.5\times 10^{-14}$ mW/m$^2$ \citep{4XMM_20}, measured from the XMM-Newton serendipitous observations, as such a flux at the stellar distance is typical for F stars with this rotational period.
 Another set of serendipitous observations was performed with the {\it Swift}\footnote{https://swift.gsfc.nasa.gov/} UVOT telescope \citep{swift04} in the UVM2 band, revealing a modulation with the period and phase of the {\it TESS} modulation, with an amplitude of $8.4\pm2.1$\,ppt.
-This is likely the first detection of ellipsoidal modulation in the UV.
+The modulation reported here is likely the first detection of an ellipsoidal modulation in the UV.

 The stellar UV brightness is coming from the upper layers of the stellar atmosphere, which are tidally distorted by the unseen companion.